fbpixelVBAC Guide by Dr Ryan Lee: What It is, Benefits & Risks | Thomson Medical

 The risks of VBAC

-The primary risk with VBAC is uterine rupture from your previous caesarean procedure.
+The primary risk factor with a VBAC attempt is uterine rupture from your previous caesarean procedure.
 While the incidence of scar rupture is rare, there are other risks that can arise, such as blood loss or a need for surgical removal of the womb (hysterectomy).

 FAQ